Free-Geek/tmpsites/readme.md

 You should see a webpage with the words "Welcome to site1.example.com!"

+If there were sites already created, they will be deleted to make way for the new ones.

 ### Remove web accounts

-The web accounts will be removed automatically, after 3 hours, but if you would like to remove the right away, run this:
+The web accounts will be removed automatically, after 3 hours, or after whatever `sites_ttl` is set to, but if you would like to remove the right away, run this:

 ```shell